spacewired/spacewired.github.io/_posts/2019-03-25-rosa-instrument.md

 # The Roll-Out Solar Array
 #### An amazing underdog
-Many of us already know about these underdogs, but do not completely appreciate how amazing they are, so I have decided to give you a quick couple of pointers on who they are and why they're special.
+Many of us already know about these underdogs, but not all can completely appreciate how amazing they are, so I have decided to give you a few, quick pointers on who they are and why they’re special.

-Solar panels are an efficient way to power spacecraft and other satellites, however most are too large and too delicate to carry up to space without meeting special conditions.
-The Roll-Out Solar Array (ROSA) is NASA's innovative solution to this limitation.
+Solar panels are an efficient way to power spacecrafts and other satellites, however most are too large and too delicate to carry up to space without meeting special conditions.
+The Roll-Out Solar Array (ROSA) is NASA’s innovative solution to this limitation.

 ![ NASA Image: ISS052E002857 - ROSA close-up](/assets/img/ROSA/solar_arr.jpg)<sub><sup>Figure 1: NASA Image: ISS052E002857 - ROSA close-up </sup></sub>

-The ROSA design uses high strain one-piece coposite slit-tube booms.
-The energy stored is then used, once in space, to quickly deploy the solar panels once in space.
+The ROSA design uses high-strain, composite, one-piece slit-tube booms.
+Once in space, the energy stored is then used to quickly deploy the solar panels.

 ![NASA Image: ISS052E002871 - ROSA being tested in ISS](/assets/img/ROSA/ROSA_testing.jpg)<sub><sup>Figure 2: NASA Image: ISS052E002871 - ROSA being tested in ISS </sup></sub>